georgringer/news/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 SQL definition
 """"""""""""""
-Create the file ``ext_tables.sql`` in the root of the extension directory with the following content:
+Create the file :file:`ext_tables.sql` in the root of the extension directory with the following content:

 .. code-block:: sql